-Little bit of history
+A little bit of history

 Fast forward to 1952 – five attorneys owned the island and had plans to divide it so they could each build a house there.
-Instead, they sold it to a corporate buyer, Park Island Incorporated, who would build 28 homes.
+Instead, they sold it to a corporate buyer, Park Island Incorporated, to build 28 homes.
 All but four of the homes are on the water.
 The last home was built in 1975.

 Park Island homes are notoriously hard to come by – as few ever come up for sale.
 If you’ve been dreaming of living there, you have to strike while the iron is hot!

-Text us to start your home buying journey in New Orleans!
+Text us to start your home-buying journey in New Orleans!